rackerlabs/support-how-to/content/cloud-monitoring/cloud-monitoring-faq.md

 API, you must first authenticate through the API in order for the commands to be correctly processed.

-In our [Rackspace Monitoring Developer Guide](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/), we show the detailed configuration options available with this service offering, and the necessary components to build functioning monitoring
+In the [Rackspace Monitoring Developer Guide](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/), we show the detailed configuration options available with this service offering, and the necessary components to build functioning monitoring